Gold prices to trade sideways today: Angel Commodities

 Angel Commodities' report on Gold

-Spot gold prices slipped to six month low in yesterday's session pressurized by a stronger DX citing higher US interest rate prospects.
-Also, weak Chinese GDP coupled with falling imports from India indicated sluggish demand prospects for the yellow metal.
-India’s gold imports plunged 25 percent in the first quarter as gold prices increased citing sharp Rupee depreciation.
-Last week as well, threat of tariffs by the US on additional $200 billion of Chinese goods, dollar index trading at 11 month highs, falling holdings in the SPDR gold trust, led to the fall in gold prices.
-MCX Gold prices rose by 0.12 percent on Wednesday to close at Rs.29766 /10 gms.Outlook
+On Wednesday, spot gold prices rose 0.57 percent to close at $1231.2 per ounce but was still hovering near one - year lows as the dollar slipped, while a lack of clarity over where a trade dispute between the United States and Europe is heading kept markets mostly range bound.
+European Commission President Jean - Claude Juncker will travel to Washington on Wednesday for talks focused on trade tensions with U.S. Pres ident Donald Trump.
+The U.S. has imposed tariffs on EU steel and aluminum.
+Rising investor interest in gold can be seen in the holdings of the largest gold - backed, exchange - traded fund, New York's SPDR Gold Trust GLD, which are up more than 1 percent to 2 5.803 million ounces since July 18.
+On the MCX, gold prices rose 0.17 percent to close at Rs.29915 per 10 gms.

-We expect gold prices to trade sideways as bargain buying will be supportive after comments from Fed Chairman Jerome Powell pushed prices to one year lows.
-On the MCX, gold prices are expected to trade sideways today, international markets are trading flat at $ 1227.1 per ounce.
+We expect gold prices to trade sideways as trade uncertainties continue to bolster investors sentiment while rising investor interest in SPDR gold trust will further act as a booster to gold prices.
+On the MCX, gold prices are expected to trade sideways today; international markets are trading flat at $1230.71 per ounce.

 For all commodities report, click here